Active Scan Queue

 - The start and end times of the item's scanning.

 This information lets you easily monitor the progress of individual scan items.
-If you find that some scans are progressing too slowly, you can understand the reasons why, such as large numbers of insertion points, slowness in application responses, network errors, etc. Given this information, you can then take action to optimize your scans, by changing the configuration for insertion points, the scanning engine, or the active scanning areas being tested.
+If you find that some scans are progressing too slowly, you can understand the reasons why, such as large numbers of insertion points, slowness in application responses, network errors, etc. Given this information, you can then take action to optimize your scans, by changing the configuration for insertion points, the scanning engine, or the scan issues being tested.

 You can double-click any item in the scan queue to display the issues identified so far, and view the base request and response for the item.